-Port Barton is also on the West coast of Palawan and is half way between El Nido and Puerto Princesa so it also made sense to head there to break up the journey back to the airport.
+Port Barton is on the West coast of Palawan island and is halfway between El Nido and Puerto Princesa so it also made sense to head there to break up the journey back to the airport.

 The wifi in El Nido had been terrible so I hadn’t been able to look up accommodation or get any idea what this town was like and I couldn’t actually remember the last time I had just turned up somewhere with no idea what to expect and it was a really good feeling!

-Luckily, a guy who worked at Barton Bistro, a place a long the beach told us to follow him as he thought he might know somewhere that had accommodation.
-He took us to Whitehouse Guesthouse (it didn’t have its name outside but was literally a white house, i would recommend staying there and the wifi actually worked!!), they had a double room for 700 peso/ £10.00 per night which between Sarah and I was a really good price!..
-On this note I thought we would be paying a lot more for accommodation in the Philippines- roughly £10.00 each a night but actually we were paying what I spent in the rest of South East Asia..
+Luckily, a guy who worked at Barton Bistro, a place along the beach told us to follow him as he thought he might know somewhere that had accommodation.
+He took us to Whitehouse Guesthouse (it didn’t have its name outside but was literally a white house, I would recommend staying there and the wifi actually worked!!), they had a double room for 700 peso/ £10.00 per night which between Sarah and I was a really good price!… On this note I thought we would be paying a lot more for accommodation in the Philippines- roughly £10.00 each night but actually we were paying what I spent in the rest of South-East Asia..
 Bonus!

-For hotels that you can book online to ensure you get a room, have a look on Booking.com here, they have lots to offer!
+For hotels that you can book online to ensure you get a room, have a look at Booking.com here, they have lots to offer!

 We spent the afternoon relaxing on the beach and reading which was really nice and considering we were told a lot of the accommodation was full there we barely saw any other people on the beach!

-Firstly when we met on the beach the following morning there were only 4 other people on the boat so 8 in total including the captain and his wingman (I can’t think what to call him??), the boat was of course a lot smaller but it was so much nicer not having to queue up to get into the water for snorkelling and all 6 of us were a similar age and got on really well.
+Firstly when we met on the beach the following morning there were only 4 other people on the boat so 8 in total including the captain and his wingman, the boat was, of course, a lot smaller but it was so much nicer not having to queue up to get into the water for snorkelling and all 6 of us were a similar age and got on really well.

 On this trip our first stop was to do some snorkelling not far from Port Barton beach, the water was so clear and calm and although we could swim over to where the coral was we could also swim around it a bit and there was no fear of being hit against it here!

 When we booked the trip our guide had told us that we’ll be looking for turtles but we tried not to get too excited about it.
-After lunch we headed to German Island (named German because a german man has lived there for a long time..obviously!) and we got straight in the water to follow our guides.
-They were swimming pretty fast and i wondered when the last time i had swam this much was but with the prospect of seeing a turtle i was not about to stop and then all of a sudden i saw it swim along the ocean floor and we all just stopped in awe to watch it!
+After lunch, we headed to German Island (named German because a German man has lived there for a long time..obviously!) and we got straight in the water to follow our guides.
+They were swimming pretty fast and I wondered when the last time I had swum this much was but with the prospect of seeing a turtle I was not about to stop and then all of a sudden I saw it swim along the ocean floor and we all just stopped in awe to watch it!

-So that was the end of our island hoping trip and it was definitely a good day and i would highly recommend it to anyone heading to Palawan!
+So that was the end of our island hopping trip and it was definitely a good day and I would highly recommend it to anyone heading to Palawan!

 Another thing I really liked about Port Barton itself though apart from the lovely little streets and the beautiful beach was that there was a really good community feel to it.